azureossd/azureossd.github.io/_posts/2023-04-13-Using-custom-startup-commands-with-Web-App-for-Containers.md

     ![Init Script](/media/2023/04/azure-oss-blog-wafc-custom-startup-10.png)

 4. Save the configuration.
-The container should now be using the `.sh` file being referenced for containers start up.
+The container should now be using the `.sh` file being referenced for container start up.